 Whether you stick to it is up to you.
 Making new friends and changing plans is part of the joy of solo travel, but having an overall plan with the option to change a few things along the way will keep you organised.

-Visiting multiple destinations in 1 trip?
-It might help to decide before you go the dates when you'll travel to your next stop.
+Visiting multiple destinations in one trip?
+It can help to decide before you go the dates when you'll travel to your next stop.
 That way, you can book your initial accommodation in each new place in advance, and let your friends and family know where you should be at certain points in your trip.
 Once you arrive at each new destination and get your bearings, you can play it by ear.

 Pack light